-- The capital gains report can be imported into tools like Turbotax or Taxact.
-Turbotax even offers an add-on, which reminds to a “Tax Audit Insurance” for just $45 (for the faint-hearted).
-It is called audit protection service and makes Turbotax taking care of your case if you are audited.
+- Turbotax even offers an add-on, which reminds to a “Tax Audit Insurance” for just $45 (for the faint-hearted).
+It is called an audit protection service and makes Turbotax taking care of your case if you are audited.

 To make use of the platform you have to log in to your exchange and export your trades.
 For example, with Bittrex you open up your order history page and click on “LOAD ALL” below the completed headline.
 This will generate you a CSV file and download it to your computer.
 Open it with Excel or Numbers and remove all the items before and after taxable year.